Reserve Studies for Small Associations: The Plain-English Guide

 State requirements at a glance (12 states)

-TXNo — no statutory reserve study or funding mandateSee Tex.
+TXNo, no statutory reserve study or funding mandateSee Tex.
 Prop.
 Code chs.
 82, 209Condo resale certificates must disclose reserve balances (§ 82.157).
+The Texas Legislature meets in regular session in odd-numbered years, so no 2026 regular session could have changed this.2026-07-31

-ILReserves in budget required (condos) — annual budget must provide reasonable reserves considering repair costs, remaining life, and any independent reserve study; waivable only by 2/3 owner vote with disclosure765 ILCS 605/9(c)A study itself is a listed consideration, not a standalone mandate.
+ILReserves in budget required (condos), annual budget must provide reasonable reserves considering repair costs, remaining life, and any independent reserve study; waivable only by 2/3 owner vote with disclosure765 ILCS 605/9(c)A study itself is a listed consideration, not a standalone mandate.
 Non-condo HOAs fall under CICAA (765 ILCS 160), with small-association exemptions.
+Important qualifier confirmed July 31, 2026 and worth checking before you schedule a waiver vote: 765 ILCS 605/9(c)(3) opens the two-thirds waiver only to “an association without a reserve requirement in its condominium instruments.”
+If your declaration or bylaws impose a reserve requirement of their own, the statutory waiver route is not available to you.
+A waiver must also be disclosed in the association’s financial statements and, in bold print, in any Section 22.1 response to a prospective purchaser.2026-07-31

 DIY vs. professional: an honest decision rule